-In this article, we are going to discuss one of the important concepts of BFM Syllabus 2022 applicable for NOV/DEC 2022 Exams.
-This will help you understand the meaning of Risk in Banks & the types of risk that are faced by Banks & get good marks in CAIIB 2022.
+In this article, we are going to discuss one of the important concepts of BFM Syllabus 2023 applicable for the JUNE 2023 Exams.
+This will help you understand the meaning of Risk in Banks & the types of risk that are faced by Banks & get good marks in CAIIB 2023.
 As a banker & being a CAIIB, IIBF expects that their Certified Associates can identify & point these kinds of risks out while performing their daily duties.

-So, lets start with topic of RISK under Risk Management & the Types of Risks under the CAIIB Syllabus 2022 for the NOV/DEC attempt!
+So, lets start with the topic of RISK under Risk Management & the Types of Risks under the CAIIB Syllabus 2023 for the JUNE attempt!

 Risk is defined as uncertainty that could adversely affect the objective.

 Financial risk is defined as uncertainty that good adversely affects profitability or could result in loss.

 Uncertainty along with the elements of risks impacts the business’s cash flow.
 It could be favorable or unfavorable, where, unfavorable uncertainty is the risk for business.

 Types of Risks: Risk is found at transaction and Portfolio levels:

 - Transaction Level: At this level, there are credit, market, and operational risks that are managed at the unit level.